asavinov/bistro/README.md

 ### How Bistro processes data?

-Tables and columns in Bistro may have definitions.
-A table definition specifies how the elements of this set are produced from elements of other sets.
+Tables and columns in Bistro may have *definitions*.
+A table definition specifies how the elements of this set are produced (inferred or derived) from elements of other sets.
 A column definition specifies how the values of this column are computed from the values of other columns (in this or other tables).
+Table and column definitions in Bistro are analogous to queries in conventional DBMS.

 ## Does Bistro have queries?

-No, Bistro does provide any query language.
+No, Bistro does not provide any query language.
 Instead of submitting and executing queries against the data, Bistro uses definitions which are *evaluated* against the data.
 These definitions (in contrast to queries) are integral part of the database.
-A table with a definition (derived table) and a table without a definition are normal tables which are treated equally as sets of elements.
-A column with or without a definition are also normal columns which define a mapping from one set to another set.
+A table with a definition (derived table) is a normal table which is treated equally to all other tables.
+A column with or without definition is also a normal column which defines a mapping from one set to another set.

 ## What is the formal basis of Bistro?

 Formally, Bistro relies on the *concept-oriented model* (COM) [2] where the main unit of representation and processing is a *function* as opposed to using only sets in the relational and other set-oriented models.
 Data in this model is stored in functions (mappings between sets) and it provides operations for computing new functions from existing functions.
-COM also supports set operations but they have much weaker role than in set-oriented models.
+COM supports set operations but they have weaker role in comparision to set-oriented models.

 # More information